-For this project we will compile a series of studies on particular objects that have some significance to the history of New Paltz and are drawn from the collections at Historic Huguenot Street.
+For this project we will compile a series of studies that have some significance to the history of New Paltz and begin with work in the digital archives at Historic Huguenot Street.

-Wednesday, April 24th post, by the start of class, a draft (with images) of your post to our course blog.
-Final revisions to the project will be due by May 7th.
+By Monday, November 22nd post, by the start of class, a draft (with images) of your essay to our course blog.
+Final revisions to the project will be due by December 6th.